 In his book Turning Points, Mark Noll quotes from St. Benedict’s instructions on selecting an abbot.
 As I read it, I thought that it is very applicable to church leaders in any generation so I thought I would share it here.

 This reminds me that the goal of reading Scripture is not the gathering of knowledge for its own sake.
 The goal of theology should not be understanding for its own sake.

 Christians are either engaged in preaching or will regularly hear preaching in their churches.
 While the following paragraphs are written with the intent of challenging preachers, those of us who listen to preaching can also be encouraged by them.

-5s In studying for a class on the Westminster Confession of Faith, it was recommended to me that I get a copy of Chad Van Dixhoorn’s commentary on the confession, entitled Confessing the Faith.
+In studying for a class on the Westminster Confession of Faith, it was recommended to me that I get a copy of Chad Van Dixhoorn’s commentary on the confession, entitled Confessing the Faith.
 I began by reading the commentary on Chapter 14 of the confession (since this is the beginning of the session that we will […]

-6s “The intellectual coup d’état by which the Enlightenment convinced so many that ‘we now know that dead people don’t rise,’ as though this was a modern discovery rather than simply the reaffirmation of what Homer and Aeschylus had taken for granted, goes hand in hand with the Enlightenment’s other proposals, not least that we have […]
+“The intellectual coup d’état by which the Enlightenment convinced so many that ‘we now know that dead people don’t rise,’ as though this was a modern discovery rather than simply the reaffirmation of what Homer and Aeschylus had taken for granted, goes hand in hand with the Enlightenment’s other proposals, not least that we have […]

 The way Christians live should give evidence of the truth of Easter.
 The way Christians live should also give people a foretaste of what life will be like when Jesus comes back to make everything right.